kapseliboi/hybrixd/README.md

 ### Operating systems

+hybridd is can be run on the following operating systems:

 - GNU/Linux
-- macOS | Darwin
+- macOS (Darwin)

 ### Installing hybridd

-To get started with hybridd, perform the following steps on a (at the moment Debian 8 '

 To install hybridd please clone the repository using the following command: